Kapitan Dranitsyn

 Kapitan Dranitsyn («Капитан Драницын») is a Russian icebreaker, built in Finland for the former Soviet Union.
 Since October 1995 she has been used as a research vessel by AARI.
 She also offers excursions in the Arctic Ocean north of Russia.
+It's named after German Vasilyevich Dranitsyn (1912–1976), a notable Soviet polar explorer, captain, and significant figure in the Arctic fleet, celebrated for his contributions to Arctic navigation.

 Layout

 Kapitan Dranitsyn is a conventionally propelled icebreaker built for conditions in the Northern Sea Route and the Baltic Sea.
 In the last few years she has been modified as a passenger vessel, with 49 outside cabins for 100 passengers.
 Public accommodation includes spacious lounges, bars, a heated swimming pool, gym, sauna, library and a small hospital.

 Service

 Icebreaker Kapitan Dranitsyns main activity is piloting cargo ships on the Northern Sea route.
 She has also carried out tourist voyages to Franz Josef Land, Spitsbergen, Novaya Zemlya, and Chukotka, to Bering Strait and even to the North Pole (with the help of a nuclear-powered icebreaker).
 She has completed research cruises into the Barents Sea, the Bering Sea and the Arctic Ocean.